 An OB/GYN since 1985, Dr. Kishiue has seen the evolution from total abdominal and vaginal hysterectomies requiring a three-day hospital stay and a 4-6-week recovery to laparoscopic-assisted vaginal hysterectomies with a 1-2 week recovery.
 Now, the da Vinci hysterectomy also offers quick recovery.

-The da Vinci system is one of the latest technologies of Genesis SmartCare, the array of minimally invasive and noninvasive procedures that get patients back to their normal activity level sooner.
+The da Vinci system is among the minimally invasive and noninvasive procedures at Genesis that get patients back to their normal activity level sooner.

 "I went home from the hospital the next morning and drove to visit my Mom and Dad," she says.
 "When they saw me, they laughed because they were on their way to visit me at the hospital.
 This surgery was far easier than I expected."